 Oftentimes, diseases are unknowingly brought into the garden when you get a new plant.
 To avoid this, make sure you carefully examine each plant you plan on bringing into your garden.
 We know, learning who a healthy plant should look like takes a lot of time, but look online for tips, watch videos, and save a few photos to have for reference.

 Avoid plants with dead spots or rotted stems, as these issues can easily spread to your other plants.
 Inspect root quality as well, and ensure they are firm and white.
+You will want to avoid having weeds being mixed with your plants as they compete with the nutrients in the soil.
+If weeds are slowly taking over the patch, do not casually buy a weed killer.
+There are different applications to types of weeds.
+See the guide on https://bestofmachinery.

 Keep an eye out for insects